-- Events – We have been particularly saddened during this period of closure to not be able to deliver on our usual comprehensive range of events activities at all sites and we are hoping that we will be able to recommence with this over the coming months.
-We will shortly be posting a programme for Cley for the April to July period and we are hopeful that we will be able to achieve this within the government guidelines but please keep up to date through our website of any possible changes to this.
-In the meantime we will continue with our very successful and popular range of digital events with NWT’s Nick Acheson in discussion with guest panellists.
+- We have now resumed our usual comprehensive range of events activities at all sites.
+We continue to achieve this within the government guidelines but please keep up to date through our website of any possible changes to this.
+In the meantime, we will also continue with our very successful and popular range of digital events with NWT’s Nick Acheson in discussion with guest panellists.
 Please keep an eye on the website and on our social media channels for more information.
-For details of what events are running and for event procedures please contact the visitor centres directly.
+For details of what events are running and for event procedures, please contact the visitor centres directly.

 Hickling Broad and Marshes

 NWT Holme Dunes car park is open as usual along with reserve access (although access along the hides path is closed currently).
-All visitors to NWT Holme Dunes need to use the online car park booking system which applies to weekends, public holidays and school holidays: 1 – 4 June 2021 and 22 July – 3 September 2021.
-The first hide and the access route will open after 17 May, all other hides currently remain closed.
+All hides are open.
 The reserve entry point to the back of the dunes system will be open as normal.
-Normal reserve entry charges will apply once the hide re-opens.
+Normal reserve entry charges apply.

 Cley and Salthouse Marshes

 All NWT car parks at NWT Cley and Salthouse Marshes are open as usual.
-The main central hides and the access route will remain closed because of a nesting marsh harrier.
-Bishops and Babcock hide will reopen, all other routes on the reserve remain open as usual.
+All hides are open as usual.
 There are no one way systems in place but we request that visitors remain mindful of social distancing guidelines.
-There will currently be no reserve entry fee at Cley as this is so closely linked with the access routes and entry to the hides.
+Normal reserve entry charges apply.

 Ranworth Broad and Marshes